tl-ecosystem/tleng/README.md

 - 2.4 Physics implementation module

+- 2.5 Multiplayer support

-- 2.5 Full Raycasting support
+- 2.6 Full Raycasting support

 ### The meaning behind the symbolising of the updates are 2.x.y-z: